TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/ethic-morality-good.md

 It takes effort, but some years ago I found a way: making as much ethical and moral choice as possible, in short: doing and being good.

-**Everything I've been doing for years is made, even indirectly, for good.**
+**Everything I've been doing since is made, even indirectly, for good.**

 What I do in FOSS is purely for GOOD.

 PussTheCat.org is motivated only by GOOD.

 Today, my life is built almost exclusively around GOOD, and my life goal is to have a house with a lot of land used to "save" and "help" animals, an animal sanctuary of some sort, but where animals are roaming free.